Sole source

 Key Rules

-- SBA must initiate negotiations within the agency-established timeframe, or the agency may proceed with other sources after notifying SBA.
+- SBA must initiate negotiations within the agency's established timeframe or risk the agency proceeding with other sources.

-- SBA should participate in contract negotiations, but may authorize direct negotiations between the agency and the 8(a) participant; SBA must approve the contract before award.
+- SBA should participate in negotiations and must approve the contract before award, even if direct negotiations occur between the agency and the 8(a) participant.

 - Small Business Representation

-- 8(a) participants must certify their small business status according to the NAICS code assigned to the contract.
+- 8(a) participants must certify their small business status under the assigned NAICS code.

 - Current 8(a) Program Participation